TobyLobster/jsw2021/README.md

 I also added a new 'scenery' tile type to help get the room definitions closer to the Spectrum in one or two places.

-Another subtle change is that tile at the top of the central vertical wall has been corrected.
+Another subtle change is that the tile at the top of the central vertical wall has been corrected.

 I moved the start position of the player to the correct position (at the end the bath, as per the Spectrum).
 Willy faces right initially.
 I've not replicated the Spectrum bug where Willy starts looking left if the previous game ended with willy left.
 The philosophy here is to not slavishly follow every little quirk of the Spectrum version, but I do use it to guide towards a good Jet Set Willy experience.